 - a) Rent Expense - It is divided on the basis of area for each machine. - b) Lighting Expenses - It is divided on the basis of No. of Points for Each Machine - c) Supervision Cost - It is divided on the basis of time spent on each machine.

-- d) Insurance It is divided on the basis of value of each machine. - e) Depreciation f) Power g) Repair
+d) Insurance It is divided on the basis of value of each machine.

+e) Depreciation

 It is divided on the basis of cost of each machine.